ntwigs/let-it-snow/README.md

 - Makes your favorite site even better! 🎿
 - It makes it snow in the browser. ❄️
 - Makes listening to Mariah Carey and Bing Crosby a lot more immersive. 🎶

+Let it snow is configurable.
+You can change the amount of snow flowing down the screen, the size of the snowflakes, and at what speed they should graciously flow over those pixels.

 What are you waiting for?
 Get into that Christmas spirit and get [Let it snow](https://chrome.google.com/webstore/detail/let-it-snow/glbcjjncmcgmnjcnijnnakeeccdojipb)!